Gowtham-18/Gowtham-18/README.md

-## Hi there 👋 I'm Gowtham Gopalakrishnan
+## Hi there, I'm Gowtham Gopalakrishnan!

 🔭 **Currently:**
 - Graduate Data Science student at the University of Arizona